-What Searches do Solicitors Carry out When Buying a House?
+What Searches Do Solicitors Carry Out When Buying a House?

 Property searches are a standard, and somewhat essential, part of buying a home.
-You may have heard then referred to as conveyancing checks or legal checks.
+You may have heard them referred to as conveyancing checks or legal checks.
 Essentially, they are various checks your solicitor or licensed conveyancer will request to identify any potential issues affecting the property that could impact you once the purchase is complete.

 Having the right property searches carried out during the homebuying process makes sure you are going into the transaction with your eyes wide open.
 They also ensure there will not be any nasty surprises after the deal is done.